fiinix/fiinix.github.io/_posts/2010/12/2010-12-05-p-p-p-poker-table.md

 date: 2010-12-05T21:01:00+00:00
 author: Carlos
 layout: post
-tags: [Woodcrafting, Design]
+tags: [Woodcrafting, Gambling]
-category: personal
+category: Creative
 excerpt: "In which I design and build an octagonal poker table out of birch and European pruce."
 ---
 Hello again.. or something..